0xShoreditch/purple-team-stuff/README.md

 # Purple Team
 Writing this as my personal notes for knowledge resources I will approach in a roadmap.
+A number of these resources I had already purchased and/or will be studying to sharpen my skills, which I'd also recommend for others.
+A significant portion of the gained knowledge will be used to develop tools or rise in blog spotlights to share the lessons learned from these experiences.

 ## Core tools
 * YARA - https://medium.com/malware-buddy/security-infographics-9c4d3bd891ef#18dd